 Is Your Fitness Wearable Giving You a “Nocebo Effect”?

-At least, that’s the premise I accept whenever I see a poor number on the screen.
-It’s a phenomenon known as “nocebo” — not a pun, but an actual Latin word: “I shall harm” — that refers to an instance where negative feedback makes one less confident about his or her health.
-A nocebo effect is capable of superseding however someone really feels in a given moment, and even exacerbate symptoms.
+This phenomenon is known as “nocebo” (or “nocebo effect”).
+It’s not a pun on “placebo,” but an actual Latin word: “I shall harm.”
+It refers to any instance where negative feedback makes one less confident about his or her health.
+A nocebo effect is capable of superseding however someone really feels in a given moment, and even exacerbating symptoms.

-In my case, it means that whatever aches or grogginess I register after a big night feel magnified once I receive confirmation that yes, I have aches and grogginess.
-There have been times, too, where I felt surprisingly okay the morning after a soccer game, or staying up late to work.
-But once my wearable tells me I should actually feel like shit, I sigh and fall in line accordingly.
+In my case, it means that whatever aches or grogginess I register after a night on town feel magnified once I receive confirmation that yes, I have aches and grogginess.
+There have been times, too, when I felt surprisingly okay the morning after a soccer game, or staying up late to work.
+But if my wearable is hinting that I should perhaps feel like shit, I sigh and fall in line accordingly.

-He cites a useful example for the latter: some athletes who repeatedly enter concussion protocol actually begin to exhibit “poorer neurocognitive performance” the second they’re reminded of how many times they’ve experienced head trauma.
+A useful parallel from the sports world: some athletes who repeatedly enter concussion protocol begin to exhibit “poorer neurocognitive performance” the second they’re reminded of how many times they’ve experienced head trauma.
 It’s a sort of nudge in the wrong direction, which discourages positive thinking.

 Thanks for reading InsideHook.
 Sign up for our daily newsletter and be in the know.